glentner/KernelFit/README.md

 # KernelFit

-C++ class for fitting smooth curves through one and two dimensional, noisy data using a Gaussian kernel function.
+C++ classes for single and multidimensional non-parametric Gaussian kernel regression.
+These objects allow for the fitting of smooth profiles through noisy data.

 ![example](Figures/KernelFit1D.png "Results of KernelFit1D")